 - During earlier times, yellow canaries were used to alert coal miners about mine explosion.
 Since the canaries were susceptible to respiratory problems, slightest carbon monoxide or methane could cause them great damage.
 So, if miners saw any sign of illness in yellow canaries, they would leave the ground instantly.

-- The term “Canary” has derived from Canary Islands, its place of origin.
+- The term “Canary” has derived from the Canary Islands, its place of origin.

 Yellow canary video